-Defines missing values as a numeric or code delineation which can be used with any other response domain or value representation.
-When combining a MissingValueDelineation with valid responses or representations the user must take care not to replicate any valid response or representation.
-This structure allows for specifying missing values, specific definition of missing values through the use of a CodeDelineation, and the definition of a blank (null) as a missing value.
+Defines missing values as a numeric or code RepresentationBase which can be used with any other response domain or value representation.
+When combining a MissingValueRepresentationBase with valid responses or representations the user must take care not to replicate any valid response or representation.
+This structure allows for specifying missing values, specific definition of missing values through the use of a CodeRepresentationBase, and the definition of a blank (null) as a missing value.

-MissingValuesDelineation
+MissingValuesRepresentationBase

 Extension base: VersionableType

-MissingValueDelineationName (0..n)
+MissingValueRepresentationBaseName (0..n)

 Label (0..n)